piyueh/geoclaw-neck-test/README.md

 =================

 This repository includes all necessary components for reproducing neck-test with GeoClaw v5.5.0.
-The neck-test is a set of tests to show that the possible non-conservative behavior of GeoClaw when the base topography has a neck-like (or channel-like) feature.
+The neck-test is a set of tests to show the possible violation of volume conservation in GeoClaw when the base topography has a neck-like (or channel-like) feature.

 -----------------------------
 ## 1. Steps to reproduce results